Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: POMP Design and Implementation

 Under our alignment configuration, the OGM is shifted by a half-cell offset so that the two discretizations are staggered by half of the cell size.
 Consequently, each OGM cell overlaps multiple OctoMap leaf regions: four in 2D and eight in 3D.
 A \texttt{clear} region contains no obstacles and is navigable in \yihui{all} directions; a \texttt{safe} region is \yihui{assumed to be} navigable only in \yihui{axis-aligned} directions; and an \texttt{unsafe} region is \yihui{not navigable} in any direction.
 We leverage this decomposition and let the regions jointly determine whether \yihui{an} OGM cell should be marked as occupied (see Fig. \ref{fig:ogm_nav}).

-\yihui{Since the three safe states depend on navigability in axis-aligned directions, we only need to perform diagonal examinations along each cell’s diagonal directions.
-Once diagonal-direction navigability is evaluated, the cell’s overall navigability is determined, including both axis-aligned and diagonal navigations.
-For example, the center OGM cell (cell 5) in Fig.~\ref{fig:ogm_nav} is considered axis-aligned navigable from its axis-aligned neighboring cells (cells 2, 4, 6, and 8) to cell 5 if cell 5 contains only clear or safe regions.
-The final occupancy of cell 5 is jointly determined by the diagonal region examinations of the cell pairs (1,5), (5,7), (3,5), and (5,9).}

-\yihui{To mark a cell as unoccupied in the OGM, we also need to ensure diagonal navigability.
-Using leaf-node regions within an OGM cell to directly determine diagonal navigability is overly conservative.
-For example, in Fig.~\ref{fig:ogm_nav}, although cells 5 and 7 are not diagonally navigable under the traditional criterion due to the points in the two cells (point 5 in cell 7, and point 2 and 7 in cell 5), it is sufficient to mark only cell 7 as occupied to block the diagonal navigation from cell 5 to cell 7.
-Similarly, marking cells 9 and 1 as occupied blocks the diagonal navigation from cell 5 to cells 9 and 1, while preserving axis-aligned navigation through cell 5 and the diagonal navigation from cell 5 to cell 3.
-Moreover, cell 4 is marked as occupied because the region containing point 4 is unsafe, and cell 6 is marked as occupied to prevent the diagonal navigation from cell 8 to cell 6 for the same reason.}
+By design, any cell that does not contain an unsafe region is navigable in axis-aligned directions.
+Thus, we only need to design occupancy rules using diagonal navigability.
+For example, all cells except for cells 1 and 4 in Fig.~\ref{fig:ogm_nav} are axis-aligned navigable.
+Cells 6, 7, and 9 are nevertheless marked as occupied due to diagonal navigability considerations.

+Using the presence of points in leaf-node regions to directly determine diagonal navigability is overly conservative.
+For example, in Fig.~\ref{fig:ogm_nav}, although all cells except 2 and 3 appear to be diagonally non-navigable due to the presence of the points marked in blue, cells 5 and 8 can be safely marked unoccupied, which preserves axis-aligned navigation through cells 2, 5, and 8, and diagonal navigation between cells 3 and 5.

-\yihui{We therefore take a leaf-node-centric view of diagonal navigability and determine the navigability of diagonal pairs of OGM cells using their corresponding diagonal regions of the leaf node that overlaps them.
+\yihui{Navigability of diagonal pairs of OGM cells is determined using the corresponding diagonal regions of the leaf node that overlaps them.
 In the 2D case, the four regions of a leaf node yield two diagonal pairs, labeled $[1,4], [2,3]$ in Fig.~\ref{fig:octomap_build}.
-In the 3D case, the eight regions of a leaf node yield four diagonal pairs, labeled $[1,8], [2,7],[3,6],[4,5]$ in Fig.~\ref{fig:octomap_build}. }

-\yihui{As shown in Fig.~\ref{fig:mapping_method}, the navigability of diagonal regions is independent.
+In the 3D case, the eight regions of a leaf node yield four diagonal pairs, labeled $[1,8], [2,7],[3,6],[4,5]$ in Fig.~\ref{fig:octomap_build}.
+As shown in Fig.~\ref{fig:mapping_method}, the navigability of diagonal regions is order-independent.
 Accordingly, in 2D only two diagonal pairs need to be examined, whereas in 3D only four diagonal examination directions are required.}